American Income Life Insurance Review

 Extended Term Life Coverage

 AIL’s term life policy can be renewed after the initial term period for extended coverage.
-In case you need to be covered for a brief period of time – one or two years – you can simply renew your existing term life policy, instead of buying a brand new term life policy or a whole life policy.
+In case you need to be covered for a brief period – one or two years – you can simply renew your existing term life policy, instead of buying a brand new term life policy or a whole life policy.

 No Universal Life Insurance